manticoresoftware/manticoresearch/manual/Updating_index_schema.md

 ALTER RTINDEX index RECONFIGURE
 ```

-`ALTER` can also reconfigure an RT index in [plain mode](Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain-mode%29), so that new tokenization, morphology and other text processing settings from the configuration file take effect on the newly INSERT-ed rows, while retaining the existing rows as they were.
-Internally, it forcibly saves the current RAM chunk as a new disk chunk and adjusts the index header, so that the new rows are tokenized using the new rules.
+`ALTER` can also reconfigure an RT index in [plain mode](Creating_an_index/Local_indexes.md#Defining-index-schema-in-config-%28Plain-mode%29), so that new tokenization, morphology and other text processing settings from the configuration file take effect for new documents.
+Note, that the existing document will be left intact.
+Internally, it forcibly saves the current RAM chunk as a new disk chunk and adjusts the index header, so that new documents are tokenized using the updated full-text settings.

 <!-- request Example -->
 ```sql